-The Wood River Fire Department is offering CPR for the community and workplace classes for 2015.
+The Wood River Fire Department is offering CPR for the community and workplace classes for 2016.
 These classes focus on improving the chances of survival for your family or friends in the event of a cardiac arrest.
 The classes are very informative and are intended to enhance our goal as Firefighters and Paramedics of saving lives.
-Each class will have a fee of $45; have a minimum of four (4) students and maximum of twelve (12) students per scheduled class.
-Those planning to attend will need to make a deposit of $20 (remainder $25 due at time of class), you may contact the fire department at (618) 259-0984 Ext.
-2
+We have scheduled six (6) classes for the year and will limit each class to a minimum of four (4) students and maximum of twelve (12) students per scheduled class.
+Those planning to attend may contact the fire department at (618) 259-0984 extension 2.

 CPR for the Community and

 April 20th at 6:00 p.m.